CiscoDevNet/terraform-provider-mso/website/docs/d/tenant_policies_dhcp_relay_policy.html.markdown

 # mso_tenant_policies_dhcp_relay_policy #

 Data source for DHCP Relay Policy.
-This date source is supported in NDO v4.4(1) or higher.
+This data source is supported in NDO v4.4(1) or higher.

 ## GUI Information ##